-Auto scaling is applicable to applications that are created in ECS Clusters.
+Auto scaling is applicable to applications that are created in ECS Cluster.
 In a single-instance environment, auto scaling ensures that one instance is always running in the environment.
 In an environment where the traffic fluctuates, you can specify a range for the number of running instances for auto scaling.
 Then, EDAS adds or removes instances based on the configured load rules.

 - CPU: the CPU utilization.
 This is a percentage value.